 Edinburgh is the capital city of Scotland and situated in the south east of the country.
-Whether you wish to step back in time while you investigate the cobbled streets and narrow alleyways or enjoy a more vibrant and cosmopolitan experience, Edinburgh has it all.
+Whether you wish to step back in time while you walk along the cobbled streets and narrow alleyways or enjoy a more vibrant and cosmopolitan experience, Edinburgh has it all.
 It is very well connected by road networks and one of the many regular and direct trains will get you in to London in just over four hours!
 Edinburgh Airport is Scotland's busiest airport and a flight from London typically takes little over an hour but the city is also easily accessible by road or rail.